WHAT IS PAEDIATRIC OSTEOPATHY?

 Wandsworth Town Osteopathy specialise in treating newborn babies and young children.

-Our specialist Paediatric Osteopath Alexandra Freeman has completed a 2 year post graduate Diploma in Paediatric Osteopathy (DPO) from the Osteopathic Centre of Children (OCC) here in London – one the leading providers of paediatric osteopathic educationĀ in the world.
-This diploma is the most detailed, longest and well respected paediatric diploma available for osteopaths in the treatment of children and babies.
+Our specialist Paediatric Osteopath Alexandra Freeman has completed a 2 year post graduate Diploma in Paediatric Osteopathy (DPO) from the Osteopathic Centre of Children (OCC) here in London – one of the leading providers of paediatric osteopathic education.
+This diploma is a highly detailed and well respected postgraduate qualification in the treatment of babies and children.

 The treatment of paediatrics covers newborn to teenagers and spans diverse issues.

-Paediatric osteopathy is an incredibly gentle, safe and effective treatment for newborn babies and children which uses specific light pressure myofascial release, articulations, visceral osteopathic techniques as well as and cranial and sacral cranial techniques to release stresses and strains and encourage the holistic restoration of health and balance to the body, aiming to restore natural movement in turn encourage healing.
+Paediatric osteopathy is an incredibly gentle and safe treatment for newborn babies and children which uses specific light pressure myofascial release, articulations, visceral osteopathic techniques as well as cranial and sacral techniques to release stresses and strains and encourage the holistic restoration of health and balance to the body, aiming to restore natural movement and in turn encourage the body’s own healing processes.

-Children and newborns can have many issues when young such as breast and bottle feeding difficulties, head shape issues in babies such as plagiocephaly, sleeping disorders, ADHD and Autism Spectrum Disorders, baby reflux, baby colic, digestive and respiratory issues.
+Children and newborns can experience many issues when young such as breast and bottle feeding difficulties, head shape issues in babies such as plagiocephaly, sleeping disorders, musculoskeletal tension associated with ADHD and Autism Spectrum Disorders, baby reflux, baby colic, digestive and respiratory issues.

 The treatment of paediatrics is also inextricably intertwined with the treatment of pregnant and post partum mothers and Alexandra is also available for pre and post natal treatments.
 Book online here for treatment with Alexandra for you and your baby.